 Actual Burma Shave Sign c.1933

-The signs were eventually standardized to a uniform white text on red background.
-They were grouped by fours, fives and sixes and became a ubiquitous visual element of every family's outings and vacations over the roads across the country.
+The signs were ultimately standardized to a uniform white text on red background.
+They were grouped by fours, fives and sixes and became a ubiquitous visual element of every American family's outings, day trips, and vacations over the roads across the country.

-Though very supportive and wildly successful during the Depression and the wartime economy of World War II, things changed in the late Fifties, due to the implementation and construction of the Eisenhower Interstate System of super-highways.
-Cars got faster and superhighways were needed to accommodate them.
-The smaller signs couldn't be seen, and were soon replaced by far larger, and more unsightly billboards.
+Though very supportive and wildly successful during the Depression and the wartime economy of World War II, things changed in the late Fifties due to the implementation and construction of the Eisenhower Interstate System of super-highways.
+Cars, trucks and buses had gotten faster and superhighways were needed to accommodate them.
+The smaller signs eventually became unnoticeable and were soon supplanted by far larger--and more unsightly--billboards.

-1963 was the last year for the newest Burma Shave signs.
-Sales plummeted to the point that in 1966 the line was discontinued.
-Three decades later, in 1997, the Burma-Shave product line was re-introduced through a division of the American Safety Razor Company.
-BUt it was the end of an era for the fun little red and white icons of roadside wisdom.
-One of the very last sets of Burma Shave signs is been preserved in the Smithsonian Museum in Washington, D.C..
+1963 was the last year for the newest of the Burma-Shave signs.
+Burma-Shave's sales had plummeted to the point that in 1966 the line was discontinued altogether.
+Three decades later--in 1997--the Burma-Shave product line was re-introduced through a division of the American Safety Razor Company.
+But it had become the end of an era for the amusing little red and white icons of roadside wisdom.
+One of the very last sets of Burma-Shave signs has been preserved by the Smithsonian Museum in Washington, D.C.
+A a few of them can still be seen on portions of Route 66 and The Lincoln Highway--lovingly restored and maintained by dedicated preservation nuts like us.

-The product, a brushless shaving cream, was the means to retire the old brush and mug system of shaving that had been the only way to shave for centuries.
-It's said that a sailor who was stationed in Burma (today's Myanmar) gave the recipe for the balm to the company's founders at a time when many men wore beards and/or moustaches.
-Burma-Shave correctly saw great potential in a product that could do away with the brush and mug forever, and allow men to simply smooth the cream onto their skin to shave.
+Burma-Shave, a brushless shaving balm or cream, was envisioned as a means to retire the old brush and mug system of shaving that had become the de facto civilized way to shave for two centuries.
+It's said that a sailor who was stationed in Burma (today's Myanmar) gave the recipe for the balm to the company's founders at a time when far more men wore beards and/or moustaches.
+Burma-Shave correctly saw great potential in a product that could do away with the brush and mug forever--and allow men to simply smooth the cream onto their skin to shave.

 'Traveling Men'